 If you find that your dentures are causing you pain or sores, they may not need to be replaced, but they will need to be adjusted by a dentist near you.

 If your dentures have a broken base, they will automatically need a replacement, as they won’t work without a solid base.

 When you have a broken or chipped tooth, it does not mean your dentures will have to be entirely replaced.
 Sometimes they can be repaired at a dental clinic in Saskatoon.
 Do not try to repair your dentures by yourself, as this could lead to serious issues with your oral health down the line.

 Stained dentures may also need replacing.
-Over time, cracks or fractures can occur in dentures, making them look less than ideal and increasing their risk of causing infection.
+Over time, cracks or fractures can occur as indentures, making them look less than ideal and increasing their risk of causing infection.